RamyQ/capstone-amazon-absa/README.md

 Set the `base_path` variable at the top of the notebook to wherever you put the Amazon Reviews 2023 files, then run the notebook top to bottom.

-The raw dataset is too large to include here.
+The full raw dataset is too large to include here.
 It can be downloaded from https://amazon-reviews-2023.github.io/

 Labeling all 10,000 reviews takes about 95 minutes.
 Fine tuning ModernBERT takes about 10 minutes.